Skip to content

 David Mellor is a towering figure in British design, especially in the realm of cutlery, where he helped redefine what flatware could be.
 Born in Sheffield in 1930, Mellor trained as a silversmith and made his mark early with Pride, a silver-plate tableware set designed while still a student, which remains in production.

 His ambition was to raise standards across both craft and industry.
 In the 1960s he began designing stainless steel cutlery in volume — his Symbol line for Walker & Hall was among the first high-quality stainless sets manufactured in the UK.
-He went on to win numerous government contracts, supplying cutlery for hospitals, prisons, railways, and institutional canteens, reducing place settings to a functional five pieces without sacrificing elegance.
+He went on to win numerous government contracts, supplying cutlery for hospitals, railways, and institutional canteens, reducing place settings to a functional five pieces without sacrificing elegance.
+Among his celebrated collections is the Provencal cutlery series combining stainless steel with resin handles and brass rivets, offered in black, green, and rosewood tones.
+This line emphasizes Mellor’s philosophy of marrying utility, aesthetic restraint, and accessibility.

-Designs by David Mellor (23)
+Designs by David Mellor (18)